 Are you interested in better understanding race, ethnicity, and how these aspects of socially constructed identity impact systems of power and privilege?
-When pursuing St. Kate's Critical Studies of Race and Ethnicity (CRST) degree, you will gain an in-depth understanding of concepts including discrimination, oppression, white privilege, and more.
+When pursuing St. Kate's Critical Studies of Race and Ethnicity (CRST) degree on our St. Paul campus, you will gain an in-depth understanding of concepts including discrimination, oppression, white privilege, and more.

 Upon completion of St. Kate’s degree in Critical Studies of Race and Ethnicity, you will be prepared to take on positions in the following careers:

 St. Kate’s CRST major offers you a framework for understanding race and ethnicity in historical, contemporary, national and global contexts.
 It is grounded in the humanities and social and natural sciences, with cross-listed courses from a wide range of departments including sociology and women’s studies.

 You will learn to: